Stadium (sports network): Distribution

 The service is distributed mainly via streaming television services and associated apps (including third-party services, as well as Sinclair's own Stirr service).
 The American Sports Network linear service, which was distributed as a digital subchannel network, transitioned to Stadium on September 6, 2017.
 The network has also reached deals for traditional cable distribution.
 Stadium also offers a subscription service, "Stadium Plus", which offers access to premium events and on-demand content (including commercial-free replays of broadcasts, and classic games).

 In November 2017, Facebook acquired rights to 47 college basketball telecasts from Stadium, which stream exclusively on Facebook Watch and an associated Facebook page.

 In May 2018, Stadium partnered with Twitch to stream its content on the service, as well as an exclusive Twitch Stadium 2 channel that features additional commentary and analysis.

 Programming

-Live sports airing on Stadium include Minor League Baseball, the Savannah Bananas, the A7FL, the Indoor Football League, and the United Fight Alliance.
+Live sports airing on Stadium include Minor League Baseball, the Savannah Bananas, the A7FL, and the United Fight Alliance.

 Its weekday lineup of studio programs currently include The Territory with Michael Kim, Emerge (which focuses on high school sports), Campus Insiders, and Sauce & Shram with Dave Ross and Tyler Jacobs, and The Fantasy Sportsbook.